18 Aug Hiking Through the Meadows to Lake Arnensee

 Lake Arnensee is one of the most enchanting areas of the Berner Oberland

-You can reach Col du Pillon (1,546 m) with a 35 minutes Gstaad, going through the nice villages of Feutersoey and Gsteig.
+You can reach Col du Pillon (1,546 m) with a 35 minutes bus ride from Gstaad, going through the nice villages of Feutersoey and Gsteig.
 From Col du Pillon, the trail leads to Lac Rénaud (25 minutes), a small mountain lake where you can stop for a coffee.
 The ascent continues, mostly gently, to Col de Voré (1,918 m), the highest point of the trail from where the view on the surrounding valleys is beautiful.

 After around 30 minutes descent, you reach Seeberg (1,712 m), a little natural mountain lake and a perfect spot for a picnic or a little rest.
 From there down to Arnensee, the trail is simply gorgeous and it is likely to offer its best in mid-June to early July, when rhododendrons – covering the small hills – flower, coloring the hills in large fuchsia sports.
 After a while, the lake suddenly appears.
 And while looking at its blue-green water, you start dreaming for a bath!